Jeff C. Domond Foundation, Haiti

 Parishioner Joe Domond

 This foundation was established in 2004 in memory of Jeff C. Domond, an OLA and Damien High School graduate and student at California State University, Fullerton.
 His parents, Joe and Rita Domond, have since been involved in building the future of Haiti through human development.
 Projects include an annual medical mission of local doctors, dentists and nurses, as well as volunteers from the OLA community.
-(The next mission is scheduled in March 4-13, 2016; medical professionals are sought for this ten-day commitement.)
 The foundation also supports a school of four classrooms with 100 students that incorporates Catholic teaching along with education to reduce illiteracy in Haiti.
 The foundation also subsidizes the salaries of 10 parochial school teachers.
 In addition, the foundation supports an orphanage for 76 children operated by the Sisters of St. Therese de l'Enfant Jesus.
 Future projects include relocation of the school to accommodate more students, and the construction of a filtered-water system for the school and community.